bmourit/MFL/README.md

 you can refer to the Arduino Core for reference. https://github.com/bmourit/ArduinoCore-MFL

-As mentioned, the Marlin HAL for this library and the its coresponding Arduino Core has now been upstreamed into Marlin Firmware.
+As mentioned, the Marlin HAL for this library and its coresponding Arduino Core has now been upstreamed into Marlin Firmware.
 [https://github.com/bmourit/Marlin_MFL](https://github.com/MarlinFirmware/Marlin)

 The MFL project is LGPLv3 licensed.